-Computers, iPads and smart phones are everywhere and at times it seems like social media sites have taken over our lives.
-But apps like Facebook, Twitter and Instagram are a great way to share messages and reach large groups of people.
-Below are some tools and tips for how to leverage the massive reach of social media to help have the most succesful Child Abuse Prevention Month awareness campaign possible.
+Apps like Facebook, Twitter and Instagram are a great way to share messages and reach large groups of people-and they've become especially important the past few years as in-person events became less frequent.
+Below are some tools and tips for how to leverage the massive reach of social media to help have the most successful Child Abuse Prevention Month awareness campaign possible.
+Be sure to follow our accounts on social media to stay informed on what PCA Illinois is up to this April!